astronomer/docs/archived_software_docs/version-0.27/airflow-alerts.md

 ## Overview

-Whether you're just starting to use Apache Airflow or your team is running it at scale, incorporating an alerting framework is critical to the health of your data.
+Whether you're just starting to use Apache Airflow® or your team is running it at scale, incorporating an alerting framework is critical to the health of your data.
 On Astronomer Software, users have access to three types of alerting solutions:

 - Airflow task and DAG-level alerts, which notify you via email when an Airflow task or DAG fails, succeeds, or retries.
 - Deployment-level alerts, which notify you when the health of an Airflow Deployment is low or if any of Airflow's underlying components are underperforming, including the Airflow Scheduler.